gsinclair/lbt/DEVELOPMENT.md

  * better pretty printing

 Debugger?
 The one I use doesn't support readline, which is persistently annoying.
 But maybe I can add that in with the help of ChatGPT.

+## Idea: change the way tests are run

+At the moment, the test.lua file contains functions for testing, and ultimately calls `RUN_TESTS(n)` where n is 0, 1 or 2.
+I keep forgetting to change it back to 0 after I am done testing.

+An alternative option would be to define `\lbtRunTests` which calls `lbt.test.run()` or whatever, and pop that command in a test document.
+The function `run()` could emit Latex code, so when I compile that document (lbt-test.tex) it produces a PDF with the test result.

+In this way, `lbt-8-test.lua` would contain only function code, not "live" code, and I would not need to worry about setting that damn 0 or 1 or 2.